raaalphhh/machine-learning-table-queueing-system/README.md

 This project applies **machine learning and image processing** to analyze live video feeds from a restaurant or cafeteria.
 Using the **YOLOv4** deep learning model, the system detects objects such as `dining tables`, `chairs`, and `people` to determine whether a table is **available** or **occupied**.

-It was built to improve **efficiency and fairness** in seating management, especially in high-traffic dining environments.
+It was built for prototype purposes using a sample video (eatery5.mp4), but can also be extended to use live camera feeds (e.g., CCTV or webcam) with minor modifications.

 ---